kubos/kubos/docs/dev-docs/kubos-standards.rst

 **Do not leave comments like 'TODO' or 'FIX ME' in your final code changes unless absolutely necessary.** Just do whatever it is that you're trying to procrastinate on.
-If you must leave a to-do, THERE BETTER BE A STORY FOR IT IN JIRA AND IT BETTER BE AT THE TOP OF THE BACKLOG.
+If you must leave a to-do, THERE BETTER BE A STORY FOR IT IN TRELLO AND IT BETTER BE AT THE TOP OF THE BACKLOG.
 "Oh, I'll create a story for it later".
 NO, YOU WON'T. DO IT NOW.